comphilip/koreader-wiki/Installation-on-ReMarkable.md

 2. Reboot your device.
 3. Hold down the middle button for 3 seconds to start KOReader.
 - To return to xochitl simply exit KOReader.
-- **Note:** ReMarkable firmware updates will wipe KOReader's systemd units so you will have to run `cp -v koreader/*.service /etc/systemd/system/` again when that happens.
+- **Note:** ReMarkable firmware updates will wipe KOReader's systemd units so you will have to run `cp -v koreader/*.service /etc/systemd/system/` again after every update.

 ### Launch with external launcher
 KOReader is supported by launchers such as: [oxide](https://github.com/Eeems/oxide/releases), [draft](https://github.com/dixonary/draft-reMarkable) and [remux](https://rmkit.dev/apps/remux).